home2025202420232022SpeciesBirdsMammalsSpidersInsectsPlantsProjectsTasksPoplarsAimsPictures

 spotted flycatcherEncounter rates for spotted flycatcher

-Previously thought to be a regular breeder somewhere near H.H. plot, but records were scarce in 2020.
+Previously thought to be a regular breeder somewhere near Hillside House plot, but records have been scarce since 2020.

 This species is in very serious decline in Britain.

 Apparently highly suitable habitat is still available here on the plot.
 Several mature trees are present next to open spaces.
-Adjacent to the plot, alongside the A1065, is a spinney that contains many trees covered in ivy.
+Adjacent to the plot, alongside the A1065, is a spinney that contains many trees with ivy-covered stems.
 These are known to be good nesting locations for spotted flycatcher.

 There also seems to be plenty of food on the plot.
 For example, mayflies arrive from the Carr Stream in May and June.
 At times clouds of chironomids are often present.
 However, spotted flycatcher arrives apparently too late to exploit the boom in bibionid flies in April/early May.
 These flies were abundant on the plot in April 2020.
 Later in the season certain species of hoverfly may be important for this declining flycatcher.